Teito Monogatari: Film

 The success of this adaptation prompted the production of a sequel, Tokyo: The Last War (1989), loosely based on the 11th book, Great War in the Capital.

 In 1991, the first cinematic adaptation was remade into a four-part OVA anime of the same name produced by Madhouse.
 The anime was adapted to the US by Streamline Pictures under the title Doomed Megalopolis in 1995.
-Although the plot of the anime loosely parallels the original story, the production is renowned for being darker and more provocative than its source material or any other adaptation preceding it.
+The plot of the anime parallels the original novel, however the subject matter is darker and more violent than its source material or the cinematic adaptations preceding it.